-Require new subdivisions and developments to record and/or disclose existing access points to public lands (e.g., roads or trails) and maintain public access through shared use easements or other tools.
+Require new subdivisions and developments to disclose and maintain existing access points to public lands (e.g., roads or trails) through shared use easements or other tools.

 OR-1.3: Regional Trails

 Partner with public and private partners on opportunities to create trail connections between communities that advance the health and safety of the community and/or advance planning area priorities.